paavo-gh/ScreenshotMaker/README.md

 Tool for generating app store screenshots with localized text and image overlays.

-All screenshots are defined in `content.js`.
+All screenshots are defined in `content.json`.
 Each screenshot takes an HTML template, and a list of images and localizable pieces of text to be injected into elements with matching `class` names in the HTML template.

-Example:
+## Example

-In content.json
+In content.json:
 ```
 {
     "resolutions":[